Due to the nature of the film, all spoilers are unmarked. You Have Been Warned.

 - Adaptation Origin Connection: The Eat the Rich riots Joker's murder of Murray Franklin set ablaze galvanized him to murder Thomas and Martha Wayne.

-- Ambiguous Situation: Owing to his lack of character development, it's not clear why he spared Bruce; was it Wouldn't Hurt a Child, pure pragmatism, a belief Bruce was innocent of his parents' misdeeds, or something else?
+- Owing to his lack of character development, it's not clear why he spared Bruce; was it Wouldn't Hurt a Child, pure pragmatism, a belief Bruce was innocent of his parents' misdeeds, a mix of both, or something else?

 - Create Your Own Hero: His murder of Bruce Wayne's parents would inspire Bruce to become one of Gotham's most feared vigilantes.